-A hardware Real Time Clock (RTC) is not provided.
-The software RTC is set by the controlling PC to keep the date/time correct.
+A hardware Real Time Clock (RTC) is employed to keep the date/time correct even in the absence of 12V power.
+A small button cell is capable of keeping the RTC running for up to 10 years without external power.
 In the case of RTC failure and the loss of power, when power is restored the logger clock will be set to the date/time of the last sample.